boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 | Description                     | Additional Information |
 |  Indicates whether the session was created because traffic originated in the private or public address realm. postNATSourceIPv4Address, postNATDestinationIPv4Address, postNAPTSourceTransportPort, and postNAPTDestinationTransportPort are qualified with the address realm in perspective.

 Values are listed in the natOriginatingAddressRealm registry.
-See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-originating-address-realm. | See {{?RFC3022}} for the definition of NAT. |
+See XXX. | See {{?RFC3022}} for the definition of NAT. |
 {: title="XXXXX"}

 NEW: